tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Spellbreaking Ring

+_Recharge 11+:_ For a magic ring, this is a hefty chunk of metal, more of a knuckleduster than anything else.
+If an enemy you’re engaged with draws an opportunity attack by casting a spell, and you hit with that opportunity attack, you may activate the ring to automatically counter the enemy’s spell.
+If you roll a natural even hit, and the spell has a limited number of uses, then one use is consumed fruitlessly.

+**Quirk:** Doesn’t respect personal space.

+---

 #### Thief's-Eye

 While the ring is on your finger, if you shut both eyes and concentrate, you can see through the ring, allowing you to peer around corners and such.